 This is a system that was created here at Wayne State University.
 Departmental scheduling coordinators can use WISE to update their schedules.
 It also gives our office a way to control what and when departments can make certain changes.
 If you are a new coordinator or would like to attend a WISE training session, you can sign up through > Employee Resources > Other Resources > Training, Seminars, Workshops.

-The current Class Scheduling Matrix (link) was implemented beginning winter 2017.
+The current Course Scheduling Matrix was implemented beginning Winter 2017.
 If your section shows up red in WISE it means that you must update the start and end time to comply with the matrix.
 Our office periodically run reports to identify anyone not following the matrix.

 Class Schedule Roll

-We run this process in Banner to copy over the academic data from the previous "like term" For example, we used fall 2016 data to create the fall 2017 schedule.
+We run this process in Banner to copy over the academic data from the previous "like term" For example, we used Fall 2017 data to create the Fall 2018 schedule.
 Departments have months to make edits to their classes.

 Ad Astra Room Optimization